douglask3/State_of_Wildfires_report/README.md

 The State of Wildfires report has been a major driver of this development.
 Here's some info for anyone whose found their way here and wants to perform those runs again

 ### 2023/24

-To reproduce results in the State of Wildfire's report, make sure you have the version at tag SoW23_sub (or download the Zenodo archived code that can be found with the paper: https://doi.org/10.5194/essd-2024-218, along with dataset information).
+To reproduce results in the State of Wildfire's 2023/24 report, make sure you have the version at tag SoW23_sub (or download the Zenodo archived code that can be found with the paper: https://doi.org/10.5194/essd-2024-218, along with dataset information).
 The results from this paper were obtained using the [Running the Models](#running-the-models) commands above.
-The namelists are already set within these files, but you may need to update paths in the following in the `namelists` directory:
+It combines ConFire with zero inflated logistic function The namelists are already set within these files, but you may need to update paths in the following in the `namelists` directory:
 * `isimip.txt` - used for attribution and future projections
 * `isimip-evaluation.txt` used to evalute the configuration for attribution and future projections
 * `nrt.txt` used for 2023 fire season driver analysis
-* `nrt-evalution.txt` - used to evaluate the driver analysis configuation
+* `nrt-evalution.txt` - used to evaluate the driver analysis configuration